MetaSyntactical/Mime/README.md

 What is MetaSyntactical/Mime?
 -----------------------------

-MetaSyntactical/Mime is part of the MetaSyntactical PHP 5.3+ components library and provide a system independent implementation of the magic.mime MIMEtype detection.
+MetaSyntactical/Mime is part of the MetaSyntactical PHP 5.6+ components library and provide a system independent implementation of the magic.mime MIMEtype detection.

 MetaSyntactical/Mime is based on the [Zend Framework proposal][1] for Zend_Mime_Magic of Matthew Ratzloff and the derived implementation as [Google Code project][2] of Sven Vollbehr.
-I have transformed the code to use namespaces, better exception handling and added a lot of unit tests.
+I have transformed the code to use namespaces, better exception handling and added unit tests.

 Requirements
 ------------

-MetaSyntactical/Mime is only supported on PHP 5.3.10 and up.
+MetaSyntactical/Mime is only supported on PHP 5.6.28 and up.

 Installation
 ------------